Swarooparani-Balgari/data-analyst-tasks/README.md

 ## Data Analyst Tasks

 ## Objective
-This repository contains data analysis exercises completed using Excel, SQL, Python and Power BI Each task focuses on solving a business problem and extracting insights from data
+This repository contains different kind of data analysis exercises completed using Excel, SQL, Python and Power BI Each task focuses on solving a business problem and extracting insights from data

 ## Tools Used